National Unity Front

 In the 2010 regional elections, UN formed alliances with Popular Consensus in Cochabamba and Chuquisaca departments (All for Cochabamba (TPC) and We Are All Chuquisaca, respectively), becoming the largest opposition grouping.
 Running independently, it was the third-largest party in La Paz and Oruro departments.
 At the municipal level, the party did not win any mayors' races, after gaining control of 16 in 2004.
 It obtained municipal council representation in La Paz, El Alto, Cochabamba (where candidate Arturo Murillo narrowly failed to win the mayorship but TPC won five of the eleven seats equaling the governing party's share), and Oruro.
 In El Alto, Soledad Chapetón was narrowly defeated by MAS-IPSP candidate Edgar Patana, while the party won 3 of 11 council seats.
 As of 2013, Chapetón is the vice president of the party.

 In the 2014 general election, the presidential candidate was its party leader Medina, who in this election was the second-most voted with 24.23% and the party won 9 senators and 36 deputies, becoming the main opposition party to Evo Morales' government.

 In March 2017 National Unity Front was accepted as a member in the Socialist International.

+The National Unity Front contested the 2025 Bolivian general election as part of the Unity Bloc.